East Pakistan Air Operations (1971): 6 December: PAF grounded

 Early in the morning of 6 December a sortie by four PAF Sabres intercepted four Hunters of IAF No. 17 squadron without any dogfights near Laksham.
 After the Sabres returned and landed at Tejgaon, and before the duty flight had taken off, four MiG-21s from No. 28 and No. 4 Squadron, flying from Gauhati under the command of Wing Commander B. K. Bishnoi at very low level, escorted by another four Mig 21s, bombed Tejgaon airstrip with 500 kg. bombs, scoring several hits on the runway.
-Two craters, each ten meters deep and twenty meters wide and separated by 1200 meters, had rendered the runway unusable (the bombs were BETAB-500, anti-airstrip ordnance).
-The Migs used steep glide instead of a dive to bomb Tejgaon and also rocketed Kurmitola runway.
-Hunters from No. 14 squadron then attacked Tejgaon with Napalm, with little damage.
-Mig 21s also attacked Pakistani Targets in Sylhet and Comilla, during which No. 28 squadron lost one plane.
-Su-7s of No. 221 Squadron struck targets around Jessore, Gnats of No. 15 Squadron and Hunters from No. 37 Squadron struck Hili, while Gnats of No. 22 Squadron attacked Barisal airfield.
-MiG-21s and Hunters of No. 28 and No.14 Squadrons struck Tejgaon repeatedly, one raid occurred during the cease fire brokered by the UN and foiled the attempt to evacuate foreign civilians from Dhaka.
+Two craters, each ten meters wide, had rendered the runway unusable.
+The MiGs used steep glide instead of a dive to bomb Tejgaon.
+Hunters from No. 14 squadron then attacked Tejgaon with napalm, causing little damage.
+Another mission bombed the Kurmitola runway.
+MiG-21s also attacked Pakistani positions in Sylhet and Comilla, during which No. 28 squadron lost one plane.
+Su-7s of No. 221 Squadron struck targets north of Jessore, Gnats of No. 15 Squadron and Hunters from No. 37 Squadron struck Hili, while Gnats of No. 22 Squadron attacked Barisal airfield.
+MiG-21s and Hunters of No. 28 and No. 14 Squadrons struck Tejgaon repeatedly, one raid occurred during the cease fire brokered by the UN and foiled the attempt to evacuate foreign civilians from Dhaka.

 Pakistan Air force and army engineers estimated that it would need 8 hours of continuous effort to repair the runway.
-Helped by civilian workers, worked uninterrupted around the clock during the night of 6th and early hours of 7 December, and by 4:50 AM 7 December, three bomb craters were filled up and the runway was ready for flying operations.
+An engineering platoon, helped by loyal civilians, worked uninterrupted during the night of 6 December, and by dawn on 7 December, three bomb craters were filled up and the runway was ready for flying operations.
 The IAF had launched no night raids in East Pakistan on 6 December.
 Pakistan Army 314th brigade (CO: Col. Fazle Hamid) used road and river transports to retreat to Dhaka at night due to the daytime dominance of IAF.